CJdaSuperman/BillBits/README.md

 The reason I'm most proud of this is because it's the first application I made on my own.
 No tutorials or a coding problem to solve.
 It came about because I saw how my parents keep track of their bills and I figured I could make something useful for them.
 It's a full-blown application with all its features made on my own and the feedback on what to add that came from my parents using it.

-To find the source code for this project,
+To find the source code for this project, BillOrganizer folder has the code for the Forms and in the Classes folder, it has the data classes.
+I also created a UML class diagram for the project to show how I visualized the scripts behaving with one another.